shon10/Supply-Chain-Management-using-Blockchain/README.md

 # Private-ethereum-network
-Automate the process of creating a private ethereum network on GCP.
+The project aims at automating the process of creating a private ethereum network for supply chain management of car manufacturing industry in which the owner can keep a track of all the components used in a car along with the information about the owner, purchase date etc. of the car.

 ## STEP:0
 Create a GCP account and download the credentials file.